frederic-perez/AmE-dictionary/data/dictionary.md

 __Babylonian exile__ _n_ Babylonian captivity.
 __babysit__ _v_ :two::hammer:
 __baccalaureate__ _n_
+__baccarat__ _n_ A card game in which the winner is the player who holds two or three cards totaling closest to nine. _Syn_ chemin de fer
 __bacchanalian__ _adj_ Used of riotously drunken merrymaking. _A night of bacchanalian revelry._
 __bachelor party__
 __back away__